cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/Two some II (sorted array)/Two sum II Solution.md

 >     -1000 <= target <= 1000
 >     The tests are generated such that there is exactly one solution.

 ## Solution Idea
 ___
+Two pointer on the leftmost element and on the rightmost element.
+Left one is the smalles

 ## Special Test Cases
 ___